Gulf of Finland

 The Gulf of Finland (Soome laht; Suomenlahti; Фи́нский зали́в; Finska viken) is the easternmost arm of the Baltic Sea.
-It extends between Finland to the north and Estonia to the south, to Saint Petersburg in Russia to the east, where the river Neva drains into it.
+It extends between Finland to the north and Estonia to the south, to Saint Petersburg—the second largest city of Russia—to the east, where the river Neva drains into it.
 Other major cities around the gulf include Helsinki and Tallinn.
-The eastern parts of the Gulf of Finland belong to Russia, and some of Russia's most important oil harbors are located farthest in, near Saint Petersburg (including Primorsk).
-As the seaway to Saint Petersburg, the Gulf of Finland has been and continues to be of considerable strategic importance to Russia.
+The eastern parts of the gulf belong to Russia, and some of Russia's most important oil harbors are located there, including Primorsk.
+As the seaway to Saint Petersburg, the gulf is of considerable strategic importance to Russia.
 Some of the environmental problems affecting the Baltic Sea are at their most pronounced in the shallow gulf.
-Proposals for a tunnel through the gulf have been made.
+Proposals for an undersea Helsinki–Tallinn Tunnel through the gulf have been made.